thevahidal/postgres-restore-s3/README.md

 # postgres-restore-s3

-Restore a SQL backup from S3 to PostgresSQL
+Restore a SQL backup from S3 to PostgresSQL.
-> This repository is a clone of [dockerfiles/postgres-restore-s3/](https://github.com/schickling/dockerfiles/tree/master/postgres-restore-s3).
-I added support for AWS Endpoint URL, for S3 Compliant APIs such as minio and also will maintain it.

 ## Warning